Jayden-boop/WRO-2025/README.md

 ### Deciding Direction

-At start, the robot measures left and right wall areas and chooses an exit direction:
+At the start, the robot measures the left and right wall areas and chooses an exit direction:

 ```python
 if startFromParkingLot: